lcpz/lain/mpd.md

 - album
 - date

-and can modify `notification_preset` table, which will be the preset for the naughty notifications.
+and can modify `mpd_notification_preset` table, which will be the preset for the naughty notifications.
 Check [here](http://awesome.naquadah.org/doc/api/modules/naughty.html#notify) for the list of variables it can contain.
 Default definition:

-    notification _preset = {
+    mpd_notification _preset = {
        title   = "Now playing",
        timeout = 6,
        text    = string.format("%s (%s) - %s\n%s", mpd_now.artist,